Bill Pay FAQ

 A. If there are non-sufficient funds for the payment, the system will reject the payment.
-There will not be an NSF fee, however, that bill will not attempt to pay until the next due date.
+There will not be an NSF fee; however, the system will not attempt to pay that bill until the next due date.

-Q. Does my overdraft protection work with Bill Pay Online?
+Q. Does my overdraft protection work with Bill Pay?

 A. Yes.
 It works as it would for a paper draft debiting your account.